The Boy in the Striped Pyjamas

 Provides Examples Of:

-- Adult Fear: Considering it's a WWII movie, fuck yes.
+- Adult Fear: Considering it's a WWII story, fuck yes.

 - Artistic License - History: The presence of an eight-year-old child in Auschwitz is unlikely but at least marginally possible (see Reality Is Unrealistic below), but Shmuel absolutely would not have been able to stroll up to the fence for chats.
 The first time he tried it would have gotten him shot.